Calculate TDEE (Total Daily Energy Expenditure)

 FoodCraft uses your TDEE to automatically adapt every recipe to your needs.
 No more manual calculations.

-Adapt my recipesWhat exactly is TDEE?
+What exactly is TDEE?

 TDEE is your daily calorie budget.
-Your body spends calories on three things: basal metabolic rate (breathing, digesting, heart beating — 60 to 75% of your expenditure), the thermic effect of food (digesting what you eat — about 10%), and physical activity (everything that moves — the only part you really control).
+Your body spends calories on three things: basal metabolic rate (breathing, digesting, heart beating — 60 to 75% of your expenditure), the thermic effect of food (digesting what you eat — about 10%), and physical activity (everything that moves — the only part you truly control).

 The Mifflin-St Jeor formula

-Men: BMR = (10 × weight in kg) + (6.25 × height in cm) - (5 × age) + 5 Women: BMR = (10 × weight in kg) + (6.25 × height in cm) - (5 × age) - 161
+Male: BMR = (10 × weight in kg) + (6.25 × height in cm) - (5 × age) + 5 Female: BMR = (10 × weight in kg) + (6.25 × height in cm) - (5 × age) - 161

-Then, we multiply by an activity coefficient: sedentary (×1.2), lightly active (×1.375), moderately active (×1.55), active (×1.725) or very active (×1.9).
+Then, we multiply by an activity coefficient: sedentary (×1.2), lightly active (×1.375), moderately active (×1.55), active (×1.725), or very active (×1.9).

-Example: a man weighing 80 kg, 180 cm, 30 years old, training 4 times a week → BMR ≈ 1,780 kcal → TDEE ≈ 2,759 kcal/day.
+Example: a man weighing 80 kg, 180 cm tall, 30 years old, who trains 4 times a week → BMR ≈ 1,780 kcal → TDEE ≈ 2,759 kcal/day.

-3 common mistakes
+The 3 classic mistakes

 Treating TDEE as an exact number.
 It's an estimate with a margin of ±200 kcal.
 Use it as a starting point and adjust after 2-3 weeks based on your actual results (weight, energy, performance).